Eraldo/eroapp/backend/docs/docker_ec2.rst

         links:
             - webapp

 We'll ignore the webserver for now (you'll want to comment that part out while we do).
-A working Dockerfile to run your cookiecutter application might look like this:
+A working Dockerfile to run your application might look like this:

 ::